 Prosciutto, anyone?
 Recently, visitors to Capri have noticed this prominent billboard at the port.
 It caused enough complaints to grab some press in the local papers and get silly people like me to notice it and write about it.
 It's not an ad for a restaurant on the island, but rather for a specific well-known product, Ghirardi ham, available, as the sign says, “in the best restaurants of Capri."
-The ad is patently outrageous—maybe that was the point—except that I have seen much worse.
+The ad is patently outrageous —clearly the point— except that I have seen much worse.
 The sign directs you to the website, very tastefully done, of the company headquarters in the province of Parma (city motto: semper fidelis prosciutto!) in Emilia-Romagna.
 The soundtrack is delightfully classical: to wit, "Badinerie" from Orchestral Suite no. 2 in B Minor by J.S.
 Bach (BWV 1067).
 (Whew! that took some research.
 I think I need a ham sandwich!)
 The translations in various languages are expertly done, for a change, and part of their copy, called "How to taste it," reads:

 Links to other entries in Naples: Life, Death and Miracles that deal with advertising are at